 As the science teacher for 3rd through 5th grade I guarantee my excitement for science will become contagious and rub off on every child.
 For all lessons I use at least one hand on experiment or project.
 This method allows children to truly learn and understand, not just be able to repeat the idea back.
 My goal is that all children not only understand but crave a deeper understanding of many different scientific theories and disciplines.
 Also that they can't wait to come home and share with you all they have learned.
 As an autodidact, or self-taught person, I have researched many different areas of science to its most current understanding.
 As a member of the National Science Teachers Association (NSTA) I have access to the most up to date lessons in the Next Generation Science Strategies (NGSS) as well as professional scientists to explain real world applications and practices.

-Hi, my name is Brandy Parratt and I am so excited and blessed to join the Shady Oak Primary School faculty this fall 2016.
+Hi!
+My name is Brandy Parratt and I am so excited and blessed to be starting another wonderful year at Shady Oak Primary School.
 In 2010, I graduated from University of Houston with a Bachelor degree in Psychology and then trained through Region 4 in Early Childhood through 6th Grade and ESL.
-After graduating, I worked in the private school sector for a few years as a Teacher’s Assistant and later as an Art Teacher and Yearbook Director.
-I was born and raised in the Houston area but have lived in Richmond for the past 13 years.
-I have three miniature dogs named Stanley, Hiccup and Girlfriend who are truly my little "fur-babies".
+After graduating, I began working in the private school sector as a Teacher’s Assistant and later as an Art Teacher and Yearbook Director.
+I prefer working in the smaller, private schools as I can give more one-on-one attention to each child.
+I was born and raised in the Houston area but have lived in Richmond for the past 14 years.
+I have two small dogs (a Yorkie and a Maltese) named Hiccup and Girlfriend who are truly my little "fur-babies".

-I look forward to working at Shady Oak Primary School and helping to inspire students to be the best version of themselves.
+I look forward to having another exciting and treasured year with our Shady Oak Primary family.
+It is a real blessing to work with such a great group of women who are kind and all have the same desire - to inspire students to be the best version of themselves.
 I love that the goal and philosophy at Shady Oak is to develop the whole child - mentally and emotionally.
-Each student is important and unique as an individual.
-I feel it is important to provide a positive, nurturing, safe school environment where students can truly learn, grow, and develop into the best young individuals they can be both academically and personally.
+We believe that each student is important and unique as an individual.
+At Shady Oak we provide a positive, nurturing, safe school environment where students can truly learn, grow, and develop into the best young individuals they can be, both academically and personally.

-I have been the Primary Art Teacher at Shady Oak since 2009 and have also been a teacher’s assistant for three of those years.
-I am also a former Shady Oak parent and for the past 16 years have continued to support and be involved with the school.
-In 1998 I enrolled my children at Shady Oak.
-My daughter attended from readiness through 1st grade.
-My family had recently moved back to Richmond from a 3 year posting in Dubai and I was keen to make the transition for my children as smooth as possible.
-A friend recommended the school and spoke so highly of the program that I didn’t hesitate to enroll my son and daughter.
-My first impression was how comfortable the environment felt.
+I have been connected with Shady Oak since1998 when I enrolled my children at the school My first impression was how comfortable the environment felt.
 Outside there were many opportunities for pretend play with the provision of dress up clothes, old cameras, kitchen utensils etc. The huge sandbox was a big favorite of my daughter’s and she still talks about the ‘prairie dog’ tunnels she would make with her friends.
 I loved that the children were encouraged to explore their environment from the leaves on the trees to the squirrels that lived in them.
 Learning through exploration and play is central to Shady Oak’s program.
 It is committed to fostering a love for learning in its students by making it fun.
 Cherishing each child as an individual is also central to Shady Oak’s program.
 I love how hard the staff works to instill a sense of fairness in the children.
 Everyone’s feelings are acknowledged and the children quickly learn to resolve conflicts through constructive language and problem solving.
 My children learned early on how to be part of a community through being responsible for cleaning up common play areas to working on group projects.
 I think the biggest and lasting impact that Shady Oak has had, has been to shape my children into independent and confident learners.
-These are just some of the reasons why I love teaching at Shady Oak and have been intentional about remaining connected to the school because I believe so strongly in its philosophy.
-I developed a passion for art 25 years ago and am delighted that I am able to teach what I love.
-I have worked with children in various capacities including numerous volunteer programs and as the Children’s Ministry Assistant at Faith United Methodist Church in Richmond.
-I received a Masters in Library Science in 2001 and hope to put these skills to use by developing the library at Shady Oak.
+By meeting each child just where they are in their academic journey, students develop a sense of confidence in their own abilities.
+These are just some of the reasons why I love teaching at Shady Oak.